Answers to your top 3 colon cancer questions

 What are the signs of colon cancer?

 Very often, colorectal cancer develops with few or no symptoms at all.
-When symptoms do begin, the cancer has often reached an advanced stage, reducing the chance of survival.
+When symptoms are noticed, the cancer has often reached an advanced stage, reducing the chance of survival.
 This is why recommended screenings and understanding the signs of colon cancer are critical to your health.

 Whatever your age, contact your doctor if you have any of the following symptoms: